On the topological contents of eta invariants: An intrinsic formula

 Let $\tilde \beta$ be the transgression form for the composition $h\circ h^{\prime}$ of $Spin^{c}$-maps over $X$.
 Then we must show that

-This follows from and the fact that all these forms are defined by transgressions. \hB
+This follows from and the fact that all these forms are defined by transgressions and the contractibility of the space of connections.
+The assertion about homotopy invariance easily follows from the homotopy formula \eqref{homotopyformula} for differential $K$-theory. \hB

+Note that the form $\beta$ is determined up the closed forms by \eqref{betafix1}.
+The refinement of the map $h$ to a $Spin^{c}$-map is necessary in order to rigidify the choice of $\beta$ up to exact forms by \eqref{eqq4} by constructing it via transgression.

-The identity of $M$ refines to a $Spin^{c}$-map over $X$ in a natural way by choosing the identity in (\ref{iso345}).
-The pull-back of geometrizations for the identity of $M$ can be used to transfer a geometrization defined for one choice of the connection $\tilde \nabla$ to a second choice.
-This allows to define a notion of geometrization which is independent of the choice of the connection.
-This could play a role of one wants to classify geometrizations.
-We will not pursue that goal in the present paper.
+\begin{rem}{\rm The identity of $M$ refines to a $Spin^{c}$-map in a natural way by choosing the identity in (\ref{iso345}).
+The pull-back of geometrisations for the identity of $M$ can be used to transfer a geometrisation defined for one choice of the connection $\tilde \nabla$ to a second choice.
+This allows to define a notion of geometrisation which is independent of the choice of the connection.
+This could play a role of one wants to classify geometrisations.
+We will not pursue that goal in the present paper.} \end{rem}